Secondary Education Program Requirements

 7. Have successfully completed 60 hours of college credit

-8. Obtain departmental approval (including, but not limited to, meeting dispositional assessment and GPA
+8. Obtain departmental approval (including, but not limited to, meeting dispositional assessment and

 9. Complete the application process for Phase I